 In business there are many metrics that you can keep track of.
 A lot of organizations like to track metrics that simply make them look good and they showcase these to the public to leave a better impression on people.
-However, if you really want your online business to be successful, you need to do the right analytics and track core metrics that can tell you how well you are performing.
+However, if you really want online business success, you need to do the right analytics and track core metrics that can tell you how well you are performing.

 A lot of organizations chase metrics that aren’t really that important and this is how they get misguided even further.
 In the end, remember that profit is the most important metric in business, both online and offline.
 If you are measuring metrics that constantly get improved, but your profits remain the same, then you have to ask yourself if they are really important.